Colorful Houses in Trondheim Norway

 Nidaros Cathedral Trondheim in blue time

-The magnificent Nidaros Cathedral Trondheim stands as the northernmost Gothic cathedral in the world and Norway’s most important religious building.
+The magnificent Nidaros Cathedral Trondheim is the northernmost Gothic cathedral in the world and Norway’s most important religious building.
 Construction began in 1070 over the burial site of St. Olav (King Olav II), who brought Christianity to Norway and later became the country’s patron saint.

 The cathedral’s impressive features include: